VPN (OpenVPN)

 Symptom: Connection stalls or fails to reach the server.

-Symptom: VPN connects but cannot reach LAN/Internet.
+Symptom: VPN connects but cannot reach the LAN or Internet.

-Checks: Ensure /etc/sysctl.d/99-ipforward.conf is present and net.ipv4.ip_forward is 1; verify the SNAT rule for 10.8.0.0/24 exists; restart after firewall policy changes.
+Checks: Ensure /etc/sysctl.d/99-ipforward.conf is present and net.ipv4.ip_forward is 1; verify the tagged SNAT rule for the client subnet exists; restart after firewall policy changes.

 Symptom: 401/404 when fetching /username/ovpn.zip.